-RELaTED will demonstrate its ULT DH system for new low-energy developments with large shares of renewable energy with the best possible fiscal solution for homeowners and district heating company and minimal environmental impact.
+RELaTED will investigate the potential for its ULT DH system for new lowenergy developments with large shares of renewable energy with the best possible fiscal solution for homeowners and district heating company and minimal environmental impact.

-Vinge will demonstrate the scalability of the ULT DH concept for new urban developments, where network design should adapt to steady increases in energy loads by connection and diversification of energy sources, particularly of renewable nature.
+Vinge will investigate the scalability of the ULT DH concept for new urban developments, where network design should adapt to steady increases in energy loads by connection and diversification of energy sources, particularly of renewable nature.